andre-paraense/launchdarkly_flutter/README.md

 This is an unofficial LaunchDarkly SDK for Flutter.

-This is a work in progress and still has many features that have not been address.
+This is a work in progress and still has many features that have not been addressed.
 You are welcome to [contribute](CONTRIBUTING.md).

 ## Supported versions